 STOCKHOLM, SWEDEN—At this year’s Nobel Prize Award Ceremony, held according to long tradition on the 10th of December in Stockholm, Sweden, a rapt audience heard speeches extolling the Nobel Laureates and their work, representing outstanding advances in academic, scientific and cultural spheres.
 Following this, His Majesty the King of Sweden conferred upon each Laureate the coveted diploma and a medal.

-One couple who were not celebrating on the this night were Margaret and David Smith of Dunedin, New Zealand, who’s son Johnny has missed the coveted prize now for 10 years running.
-The Counfounding Variable was able to obtain an exclusive interview with the distressed couple.
+One couple who were not celebrating on the night were Doug and Mavis Smith of Dunedin, New Zealand, whose son Johnny has missed out on the coveted prize now for 10 years running.
+The Confounding Variable secured an exclusive interview with the distressed couple.

 “It’s a terrible blow,” said Mrs Smith from her country homestead on the outskirts of picturesque Dunedin.
 “He’s always been a good boy – and a bright one, at that.
 He’s always talked about getting a Nobel Prize, and it was like an arrow to my heart, and my husband’s heart, wasn’t it Doug?
 To both our hearts – like a kind of double arrow, really, like a kind of Cupid’s arrow only much sadder – when we found out there was no prize for Johnny this year,” she said, breaking into peculiar hiccup-sobs under the sheer weight of disappointment at this year’s list of prize-winners.

 Johnny Smith, already the recipient of the inaugural Staff Encouragement Award in his role as a librarian’s assistant at the Dunedin Public Library and a well-known collector of numerous species of lice and ticks that plague the local sheep, was manning tick traps at an unknown location and unavailable for comment.